 What really struck me, was how difficult it was for the players to actually go through it slowly.
 Every repetition was being done at high pace; even after they’d been told to slow it right down to get a proper feel of the movement before increasing the pace up to the full working sets.

 We’re fortunate to have a tremendously diverse membership here on SquashSkills, and included in that are a large number of coaches from all across the globe.
-We’re often asked to feature more content specific to coaches looking for help with their skills development programmes, and in particular those that do a lot of work with junior squash players – from fun and ‘mini squash’ level, right up to regional and national level and above.
-It’s always great to hear of the obvious time and dedication so many of you out there are putting into the young athletes you work with, and it’s an area we hope to feature from time to time here on the site.
+We’re often asked to feature more content specific to coaches looking for help with their skills development programmes and in particular, those that do a lot of work with junior squash players – from fun and ‘mini squash’ level, right up to regional/national level and above.
+It’s always great to hear of the obvious time and dedication so many of you out there are putting into the young athletes you work with, and it’s an area we hope to feature more of here on the site moving forwards.

 For those that coach juniors, or have children of their own that are keen squash players, the question often comes up of ‘How soon should my child specialise in just the one sport’?
 It’s a difficult one to answer with lots of factors to consider, and it can often be tough to give a categorical response.